Yoram Globus: Move to the United States

-It is now known as "the pre-sale strategy".
+This is now known as "the pre-sale strategy".
 Substantial pre-sales of unproduced films were made based on the strong salesmanship skills of Globus and the promotional advertising created by Design Projects.
 The financial deposits collected from these pre-sales were used to finance the production of the first film in a Cannon line-up, which when completed and delivered to worldwide theater owners, would generate enough capital to make the next film.
 For these purposes, Cannon would often commission mock movie posters before they had a script and would display large billboards at sales events such as the Cannes Film Festival.

-During 1984, Cannon purchased Thorn EMI Screen Entertainment (see EMI Films) and their movie library for £175 million.
+During 1984, Cannon purchased Thorn EMI Screen Entertainment and their movie library for £175 million.
 Cannon sold the EMI British Film Library to Weintraub Entertainment Group for approximately $85 million.
-In 1989, "Pathé Communications," a holding company controlled by Italian businessman Giancarlo Parretti, purchased 39.4% of Cannon for 250 million dollars.
+In 1989, Pathé Communications, a holding company controlled by Italian businessman Giancarlo Parretti, purchased 39.4% of Cannon for 250 million dollars.
 During that same year, Golan, citing differences with both Parretti and Globus, resigned from his position.
-He left Cannon and Globus to launch his "21st Century Film Corporation."
-In 1990, Globus and Parietti merged Pathé with the American film company "MGM", at which time Globus became MGM president.
+He left Cannon and Globus to launch 21st Century Film Corporation, an independent company.
+In 1990, Globus and Parretti merged Pathé with the Hollywood film studio Metro-Goldwyn-Mayer, resulting in the creation of MGM-Pathé Communications.
+By then, Globus had become president of MGM.

-In 1993, having produced over 300 films, Globus returned to Israel to focus on his home company, "Globus Group."
+In 1993, having produced over 300 films, Globus returned to Israel to focus on his home company, Globus Group.
 This includes a private "Globus" arm with a large film and television studio in Neve Ilan (where various Israeli stations broadcast, such as the Israeli News Company).
 Globus is responsible for a significant part of the Israeli film distribution industry ("Noah CPP") and owns the public arm "Globus Max," which owns and operates numerous theaters in Israel.
 In 1999, Globus was given the Ophir Award for "Lifetime Achievement" by the Israeli Academy of Film and Television.

-During 2014, two documentary films were made about Golan/Globus and their "Cannon Films" story.
+In 2014, two documentary films were made about Golan/Globus and their "Cannon Films" story.
 Warner Bros released Electric Boogaloo: The Wild, Untold Story of Cannon Films, which was produced by RatPac-Dune Entertainment.
 That same year, the Israeli documentary The Go-Go Boys: The Inside Story of Cannon Films premiered at the Cannes Film Festival.

-In 2015, Globus sold "Globus Max" and returned to Hollywood to launch a new film production company, "Rebel Way Entertainment."
-The company seeks to reconnect young and web-crazy audiences with the traditional theatrical experience.
+In 2015, Globus sold Globus Max and returned to Hollywood to launch a new film production company, Rebel Way Entertainment.
+The company seeks to reconnect young and web-savvy audiences with the traditional theatrical experience.